liferay/headlessapis.wedeploy.io/content/docs/general/pagination.md

 weight: 4
 ---

-Every collection URL can be paginated using the optional params `page` and `per_page`.
+Every collection URL is paginated.
+It is possible to customize the number of elements per page as well as requesting a specific page of the collection using the optional params `page` and `per_page`.

 ## Example